MapoftheInternet.com

 where each cube is represented by a single colour coded pixel.

-This display shows the structure of several thousand domains in
+This display shows the one-to-one structure of 16,777,216 IP cubes.

 A perfect one-to-one picture of all 4.3 billion addresses would take